OWASP/owasp.github.io/pages/about.md

 EIN #20-0963503
 ```

-The European legal address is:
+The European legal address and VAT number is:

 ```
 OWASP Europe VZW